millanek/tutorials/Evolgen2024/README.md

 ```
 <p align="center"><img src="img/no_geneflow_Pvals.png" alt="DstatNoGF-Pvals\*" width="600"></p>

 In fact, there are many p values that are &lt;0.05.
-For those who have a good understanding of statistics this will be not be suprising.
-This is because [p values are uniformly distributed](https://neuroneurotic.net/2018/10/29/p-values-are-uniformly-distributed-when-the-null-hypothesis-is-true/) when the null hypopthesis is true.
-Therefore, we expect 5% of the (or 1 in 20) p-values, they will be &lt;0.05.
-If we did a 1140 tests, we can expect 57 of them to be &lt;0.05.
+For those who have a good understanding of statistics this will not be suprising because [p values are uniformly distributed](https://neuroneurotic.net/2018/10/29/p-values-are-uniformly-distributed-when-the-null-hypothesis-is-true/) when the null hypopthesis is true.
+Therefore, we expect 5% (or 1 in 20) of the p-values should be &lt;0.05; if we did 1140 tests, we can expect 57 of them to be &lt;0.05.
 Therefore, any time we conduct a large amount of statistical tests, we should apply a multiple testing correction - commonly used is the Benjamini-Hochberg (BH) correction which controls for the [false discovery rate](https://en.wikipedia.org/wiki/False_discovery_rate).

 ```R
 plot(p.adjust(D_BBAA_noGF$p.value,method="BH"), ylab="p value",xlab="trio number",ylim=c(0,0.05))